 A bold visual identity is easy to build in isolation.
 Making it functional, accessible, and consistent across light and dark contexts at product scale is a different problem entirely.

-I focus not only on building components but also on the strategic alignment of design, engineering, and business objectives.
-This means defining token architecture, governance models, and cross-functional workflows that connect design, code, and business objectives.
+The most valuable work usually isn't the problem I was assigned.
+It's the one nobody had named yet.
+I focus not only on building components but on the strategic alignment of design, engineering, and business objectives: token architecture, governance models, and cross-functional workflows that connect design, code, and business outcomes.

-I focus not only on building components but also on the strategic alignment of design, engineering, and business objectives.
-This means defining token architecture, governance models, and cross-functional workflows that connect design, code, and business objectives.
+The most valuable work usually isn't the problem I was assigned.
+It's the one nobody had named yet.
+I focus not only on building components but on the strategic alignment of design, engineering, and business objectives: token architecture, governance models, and cross-functional workflows that connect design, code, and business outcomes.

-I focus not only on building components but also on the strategic alignment of design, engineering, and business objectives.
-This means defining token architecture, governance models, and cross-functional workflows that connect design, code, and business objectives.
+The most valuable work usually isn't the problem I was assigned.
+It's the one nobody had named yet.
+I focus not only on building components but on the strategic alignment of design, engineering, and business objectives: token architecture, governance models, and cross-functional workflows that connect design, code, and business outcomes.

-I focus not only on building components but also on the strategic alignment of design, engineering, and business objectives.
-This means defining token architecture, governance models, and cross-functional workflows that connect design, code, and business objectives.
+The most valuable work usually isn't the problem I was assigned.
+It's the one nobody had named yet.
+I focus not only on building components but on the strategic alignment of design, engineering, and business objectives: token architecture, governance models, and cross-functional workflows that connect design, code, and business outcomes.

-I focus not only on building components but also on the strategic alignment of design, engineering, and business objectives.
-This means defining token architecture, governance models, and cross-functional workflows that connect design, code, and business objectives.
+The most valuable work usually isn't the problem I was assigned.
+It's the one nobody had named yet.
+I focus not only on building components but on the strategic alignment of design, engineering, and business objectives: token architecture, governance models, and cross-functional workflows that connect design, code, and business outcomes.

 Every project begins with understanding what already exists before proposing what comes next.
-This discovery phase helps uncover real problems, build alignment, and gain stakeholder trust.
+This phase uncovers real problems, builds alignment, and earns stakeholder trust, often surfacing issues nobody had flagged yet.

 Handoff Friction.
-I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation and adoption.
+I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation.

 Visual Consistency.
 I analyse current brand identity, identify inconsistencies, and translate evolving brand goals into a clear, scalable token structure.

 Every project begins with understanding what already exists before proposing what comes next.
-This discovery phase helps uncover real problems, build alignment, and gain stakeholder trust.
+This phase uncovers real problems, builds alignment, and earns stakeholder trust, often surfacing issues nobody had flagged yet.

 Handoff Friction.
-I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation and adoption.
+I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation.

 Visual Consistency.
 I analyse current brand identity, identify inconsistencies, and translate evolving brand goals into a clear, scalable token structure.

 Every project begins with understanding what already exists before proposing what comes next.
-This discovery phase helps uncover real problems, build alignment, and gain stakeholder trust.
+This phase uncovers real problems, builds alignment, and earns stakeholder trust, often surfacing issues nobody had flagged yet.

 Handoff Friction.
-I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation and adoption.
+I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation.

 Visual Consistency.
 I analyse current brand identity, identify inconsistencies, and translate evolving brand goals into a clear, scalable token structure.

 Every project begins with understanding what already exists before proposing what comes next.
-This discovery phase helps uncover real problems, build alignment, and gain stakeholder trust.
+This phase uncovers real problems, builds alignment, and earns stakeholder trust, often surfacing issues nobody had flagged yet.

 Handoff Friction.
-I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation and adoption.
+I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation.

 Visual Consistency.
 I analyse current brand identity, identify inconsistencies, and translate evolving brand goals into a clear, scalable token structure.

 Every project begins with understanding what already exists before proposing what comes next.
-This discovery phase helps uncover real problems, build alignment, and gain stakeholder trust.
+This phase uncovers real problems, builds alignment, and earns stakeholder trust, often surfacing issues nobody had flagged yet.

 Handoff Friction.
-I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation and adoption.
+I run collaborative sessions with design, engineering, and product teams to surface workflow bottlenecks and ensure smooth implementation.

 Visual Consistency.
 I analyse current brand identity, identify inconsistencies, and translate evolving brand goals into a clear, scalable token structure.